GCVS Kickstart Scheme

 The money cannot be used to ‘top-up’ the participant’s salary or extend the duration of the placement.

-What are the details of the employability support package that GCVS is offering?
+What are the details of the employability support package that GCVS are offering?

 GCVS are working with Jobs and Business Glasgow to provide employability support.
 Your initial grant from DWP is designed to cover this.